jkrichma/NeurorobotExamples/ActionSelection/README.md

 # Action Selection
 # Jeff Krichmar, March 21 2021
+#    September 9 2022: Updated for Webots R2022a.
+There may be a warning on startup.
+But should still work fine.

 This directory contains a Webots project to simulate action selection.
 It is inspired by a neurorobot model of the Basal Ganglia.
 The code is structured after the Subsumption Architecture.
 It has several states and transition rules between states based on sensory events.